-These simple and delicious roasted turnips will surprise your tastebuds with their sweet, slight nutty-flavored tenderness.
+These simple and delicious oven Roasted Turnips will surprise your tastebuds with their sweet, slight nutty-flavored tenderness.

 Until this week…….

-I just seasoned this batch with pink himalayan salt and pepper.
+I just seasoned this batch of roasted turnips with pink himalayan salt and pepper.
 But the flavors are endless just like any other roasting you do.
 Rosemary, sage or thyme would be wonderful as well.
 You could even sprinkle a little parmesan cheese on them.

 Preheat oven to 400 degrees F.